libp2p/js-libp2p-pubsub-peer-discovery/README.md

 This module *MUST* be used on a libp2p node that is running [Pubsub](https://github.com/libp2p/js-libp2p-pubsub).
 If Pubsub does not exist, or is not running, this module will not work.

+To run a PubSub service, include a `pubsub` implementation in your services map such as `@chainsafe/libp2p-gossipsub`.

+For more information see the [docs on customizing libp2p](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md#customizing-libp2p).

 ### Usage in js-libp2p

 See the [js-libp2p configuration docs](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md#customizing-peer-discovery) for how to include this module as a peer discovery module in js-libp2p.